 I enjoy helping authors of all genres tease out their authentic voice.
 I might ask questions to help clarify your purpose or motivation.
-For writers who are amenable to it, we might engage in shamanic-style journey sessions to sort out the more subtle issues of self, creativity, and purpose that arise in the process of writing.
+For those who are interested, we might engage in shamanic-style journey sessions to address the more subtle issues of self, creativity, and purpose that arise in writing.

 A note on spiritual memoirs.
-Authors of spiritual memoirs, whether they are therapists, teachers, healers, ministers, or shamans, face the unique challenge of telling a creative story about their own spiritual path.
+Authors of spiritual memoirs, whether they are therapists, teachers, healers, ministers, or shamans, face a unique challenge.
+They are telling a creative story about their own spiritual path.
 No other genre requires as much attention to the writer’s motivations because in no other genre is it quite so easy to slide into self-promotion.

 The art of writing a spiritual memoir is the art of remaining at every moment, as in Zen, the finger pointing toward the moon.
-Memoirs that do this usually follow a character arc that is more about opening—continually opening—than it is about mastering or accomplishing.
-They invite readers in to identify with the narrator through their welcoming tone of curiosity or awakening rather than treating readers as students by teaching or telling.
+Memoirs that do this usually follow a character arc that is more about opening—continually opening—than about mastering.
+They welcome readers in through a tone of exploring and curiosity.
+They inspire readers to explore along with the author rather than sit at the author’s feet.

 If you are writing a spiritual memoir, I provide a safe place for you to become vulnerable to your readers and yourself.
 I will encourage you toward the truthful center of your story.
-Depending on your needs, we might engage in shamanic-style journey sessions to open the writing process to the larger wisdom and heart of Spirit.
+Depending on your needs, we might engage in shamanic-style journey sessions to open to the larger wisdom of Spirit.